Wladimir Besnard

-Wladimir Besnard (1890, St. Petersburg, Russia - 1960, São Paulo, Brazil) was a French biologist and Brazilian oceanographer, and is considered to be the father of Brazilian oceanography.
+Wladimir Besnard (1890, St. Petersburg, Russia - 1960, São Paulo, Brazil) was a French biologist and Brazilian oceanographer.
+Considered to be the father of Brazilian oceanography, he served as director of the Oceanographic Institute of the University of São Paulo.

-He was born in the Russian Empire of French parents.
+He was born in the Russian Empire to French parents.

 As a biologist he is credited (together with Theodore Monod) with the discovery of the skeleton of the Asselar man in 1927 (although various sources refer to him as M.M.
 Besnard or M.V.
 Besnard).

 An oceanographic ship, some undersea features (Besnard Bank, Besnard Passage), and a street in São Paulo (Rua Professor Wladimir Besnard) are named in his honor.